jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, how do we increase your powers.
 The answer, we'll find out in this book, is better technology, and the self-awareness to use it to improve your life.
 But this isn't a self-help book about making you "happy."
 It's about making you powerful so you can earn your happiness.

 Because civilization needs you.
-The Information Age is trying to grow, but the established powers of the Industrial Age is suppressing it.
+The Internet Age is trying to grow, but the established powers of the Industrial Age is suppressing it.
 The middle-class has to grab hold of modern tools to regain control of our society.
 We won't be given happy lives—we have to earn them, by upgrading our entire civilization to a new age.

 ## Looking Up